Parrot023/Pinball-automation/README.md

 ### April 25th

-Diodes: 1N914

 - Single sensor works.

+**PROBLEMS:**

+- Tobias ruined one of the sensors by placing it incorrectly in the multi sensor board.
+This problem needs to be solved.
 - Multi sensor board with diodes dosnt work (Symptom: swithes on and off relay when sensor is not active).

-**PROBLEM:**

-Tobias ruined one of the sensor by placing it uncorrectly in the multi sensor board.
-This problem needs to be solved.

 **SOLVED:**

-The multi sensor board now works.
+- The multi sensor board now works.
 We concluded that a pull down resistor is needed, the problem did not occure with just one sensor because, with only one sensor there were no diode in the way. with the diodes, when no power was coming from the sensor output, the pin was just floating

-**Note:**

-The atmega chips only supports internal pull up resistors not pull down
+- We still need to find a solution so that you dont accidentally place the sensor into the multi sensor board incorrectly